pkp/pkp-docs/learning-ojs/en/settings-website.md

 - **Journal Summary**: Check this off to show the journal summary on the homepage.
 You can add your journal summary under Journal Settings > Masthead.
 This option may or may not be available depending on the selected theme.

-- **Header Background Image**: Check this off if you if you want the uplaoded homepage image to be shown as the header background.
+- **Header Background Image**: Check this off if you if you want the uploaded homepage image to be shown as the header background.

 ### Setup

 Where you can upload images (logo, thumbnail, homepage) to your sites main page, enter footer information, and configure your sidebar menu.

 - **Journal thumbnail**: Upload a small logo or image representative of the journal that will be used in lists of journals on this OJS installation.
 This will only be used on OJS installations with multiple journals.

 - **Homepage Image**: Uploading an image here will will place it on your journal's home page.